-Until recently there used to be a third option for international brands selling on Tmall Global: Tmall Direct Import (TDI).
-This was a specialized store for top-selling lifestyle products.
-However, this wholesale (B2B2C) model where the TDI team bought products from brands/suppliers and took care of everything (product listing, sales, marketing, delivery), has now been discontinued.
+Besides, there is a third option for international brands selling on Tmall Global: Tmall Direct Import (TDI).
+This is a specialized store for top-selling lifestyle products – a wholesale (B2B2C) model where the TDI team buys products from brands/suppliers and takes care of everything (product listing, sales, marketing, delivery).

 2a.
 JD.com & JD Worldwide

 JD’s major stakeholder is Tencent (WeChat, QQ) so that JD products are also shown on WeChat when searching for products.
 JD Worldwide (JD.hk) is the cross-border platform of JD.com, just like Tmall Global is the CBEC platform for Tmall China.
 And due to Tencent’s investment, the JD platforms use WeChat Pay instead of AliPay.

 Compared to Tmall Global, the advantage of JD Worldwide is that it is cheaper to launch international products.
 But JD Worldwide, originally famous for electronics, is also significantly smaller than Tmall Global.